-Now that the cops are on adjacent vertices, both not in $N(u)$, then by lemma \ref{cantmove}, the robber cannot move.

-We now wish to bring the cops to the edge $vw$, while keeping the robber on $u$.
-We will do so by never leaving $\hat G-N[u]$ and always keeping the cops on adjacent vertices, which guarantees that the robber will never be able to move.
+We now wish to bring the cops to the ends of the edge $vw$, while keeping the robber on $u$.
+We will do so by never leaving $\widehat G-N[u]$ and always keeping the cops on adjacent vertices, which guarantees that the robber will never be able to move.
 Suppose the cops are now on the edge $ab$.
-Let $P$ be a path completely contained in $\hat G-N[u]$ starting with the edge $ab$ and ending with the edge $vw$, which exists as $\hat G-N[u]$ is connected.
+Let $P$ be a path completely contained in $\widehat G-N[u]$ starting with the edge $ab$ and ending with the edge $vw$, which exists as $\widehat G-N[u]$ is connected.
 The cops move along $P$ one behind the other.
 This concludes the proof. \end{proof}

-In section \ref{trapssection}, we defined type-I and type-II traps.
-Using the strategy we developed in the last lemma, we will be able to exclude these from $\hat G$.
+In Section \ref{trapssection}, we defined type-I and type-II traps.
+Using the strategy we developed in the last lemma, we will be able to exclude these from $\widehat G$.

-\begin{lemma} $\hat G$ does not contain a type-I trap. \end{lemma} \begin{proof} Suppose to the contrary that there exists a type-I trap $u$.
-We will define a strategy for $2$ cops on $\hat G$.
+\begin{lemma} $\widehat G$ does not contain a type-I trap. \end{lemma} \begin{proof} Suppose to the contrary that there exists a type-I trap $u$.
+We will use this trap to construct a winning strategy for $2$ cops on $\widehat G$.

-Let $x_1,x_2$ be the vertices trapping $u$, with $x_1$ adjacent to $u$ and $x_2$ in $\hat G-N[u]$.
-Let $y$ be any neighbour of $x_2$ in $\hat G-N[u]$, which exists as $\hat G-N[u]$ contains no isolated vertex (by lemma \ref{noisolatedverticesrestricted}).
-Using lemma \ref{placingplayers}, place the cops on $x_2$ and $y$, and the robber on $u$.
+Let $x,v$ be the vertices trapping $u$, with $x$ adjacent to $u$ and $v$ in $\widehat G-N[u]$.
+Let $w$ be any neighbour of $v$ in $\widehat G-N[u]$, which exists as $\widehat G-N[u]$ contains no isolated vertex by Lemma \ref{noisolatedverticesrestricted}.
+Using Lemma \ref{placingplayers}, place the cops on $v$ and $w$, and the robber on $u$.

-If $yx_1$ is an edge, then move the cop on $y$ to $x_1$ and keep the other cop on $x_2$.
-If $yx_1$ is not an edge, then $x_1x_2$ is an edge by lemma \ref{cantmove}.
-Move the cop on $x_2$ to $x_1$ and the cop on $y$ to $x_2$.
-In both cases, the robber is now on $u$ with the cops on $x_1,x_2$: the robber is caught at the next move.
-This is a contradiction as $\hat G$ is 2-cop-lose. \end{proof}
+If $wx$ is an edge, then move the cop on $w$ to $x$ and keep the other cop on $v$.
+If $wx$ is not an edge, then $xv$ is an edge by Lemma \ref{cantmove}.
+Move the cop on $v$ to $x$ and the cop on $w$ to $v$.

+In both cases, the robber is now on $u$ with the cops on $x,v$: the robber is caught at the next move.
+This is a contradiction as $\widehat G$ is 2-cop-lose. \end{proof}